jefer94/apiv2/docs/testing/mixins/GenerateModelsMixin.md

         self.assertEqual(len(model), 1)

         # self.generate_models return one dictionary of models, we should
-        # get the model with dict or list syntaxt
+        # get the model with dict or list syntax
         self.assertTrue(isinstance(model['people'], People))

         # self.generate_models return one dictionary of models, we should
-        # get the model with class attribute or javascript object syntaxt
+        # get the model with class attribute or javascript object syntax
         self.assertTrue(isinstance(model.people, People))

         # the values was passed through of {model_name}_kwargs are assigned